Jonathan Hernández: Texas Rangers

 and he went 5–9 with a 5.16 ERA over 96 innings with them.

-The Rangers promoted Hernández to the major leagues on August 20, 2019.
+The Rangers promoted Hernández to the major leagues for the first time on August 20, 2019.
 He made his major league debut on August 21 versus the Los Angeles Angels; pitching 2 1/3 scoreless innings and earning the win.
 Hernández finished the season with Texas, going 2–1 with a 4.32 ERA and 19 strikeouts over 16 2/3 innings.
 In 2020, he went 5–1 with a 2.90 ERA and 31 strikeouts over 31 innings for Texas.

 On March 9, 2021, Hernández was shut down for at least four weeks after being diagnosed with a "low-grade" sprain of his ulnar collateral ligament in his right elbow.
-On March 30, 2021, Hernández was placed on the 60-day injured list.
-On April 12, 2021, Hernández underwent Tommy John surgery and missed the 2021 season.
+On March 30, Hernández was placed on the 60-day injured list.
+On April 12, Hernández underwent Tommy John surgery and missed the entirety of the season.

 Following completion of rehabilitation assignments, Hernández returned to action for Texas in July 2022.
+On July 31, Hernández recorded his first career save after pitching a scoreless ninth inning against the Los Angeles Angels.
 He finished that season after posting a 2–3 record with a 2.97 ERA and 27 strikeouts over 30 1/3 innings.

 On January 13, 2023, Hernández agreed to a one-year, $995K contract with the Rangers, avoiding salary arbitration.
+He made 33 appearances for the Rangers in 2023, recording a 5.40 ERA with 34 strikeouts across 31 2/3 innings pitched.

+Hernández made 26 appearances for Texas in 2024, posting a 3–1 record and 5.05 ERA with 36 strikeouts across 41 innings of work.
+Hernández was designated for assignment by the Rangers on July 30, 2024.

+Seattle Mariners

+On August 2, 2024, Hernández was claimed off waivers by the Seattle Mariners.
+In three appearances for the Mariners, he struggled to an 11.57 ERA with three strikeouts across 2 1/3 innings pitched.
+Hernández was designated for assignment by Seattle on August 8.
+He cleared waivers and was sent outright to the Triple–A Tacoma Rainiers on August 11.
+Hernández elected free agency on October 4.

+Tampa Bay Rays

+On January 30, 2025, Hernández signed a minor league contract with the Tampa Bay Rays.
+He elected free agency on November 6.

 Personal life

 Hernández's father, Fernando Hernández, pitched in Major League Baseball.
 Jonathan was born in Memphis, Tennessee, when his father played baseball there, but he was raised in the Dominican Republic.
+He is a Catholic.